Skip to main content

 Name: function_result_present

 A pass/fail check that evaluates tool messages in a conversation for valid outputs.
-This check examines messages with a 'tool' role and verifies their outputs are not null, none, or error responses.
+Examines messages with a "tool" role and verifies their outputs are not null, none, or error responses.
+Output: pass/fail (0 or 1).

 RAG Checks

-The following checks can be used to assess RAG completions/conversations.
+The following checks assess RAG (Retrieval-Augmented Generation) completions and conversations.

 Context Relevance